Monday, December 31, 2018

 A person cannot praise God without also giving thanks to Him.
 A person cannot worship God to the fullest extent without also giving thanks to Him.
 The aforementioned point accounts for Scripture associating ingratitude with sin (Romans 1:21-32; 2 Timothy 3:1-5).
 If we are unthankful, then how can we really trust in God?
 If we are not trusting in God while professing to follow Him, then we bring dishonor to His majesty.
 We fail to recognize His goodness.

 Thankfulness is good for our souls.
 It reinforces humility and selflessness.
 It counteracts our tendency to boast.
 It keeps anger and resentment at bay.
-Giving thanks serves as a constant reminder of the blessings we do have.
-Giving thanks takes our focus off potential things we may desire to have, thus making us happier.
+Giving thanks serves as a constant reminder of the blessings that we do have.
+Giving thanks takes our focus off potential things that we may desire to have, thus making us happier.
 Complaining only makes life unbearable for oneself and others.

 Thankfulness changes our perspective of matters in this life.
 It is an inward state of heart, which points to God and brings glory to Him.
 The test of whether we are truly thankful does not lie in good times, but in our times of trouble and unease.
 We should be thankful, even in the midst of suffering and persecution (James 1:12; 1 Peter 4:12-19).
 Thankfulness acknowledges that things usually can be much worse than what they are, which itself is a blessing in disguise.